 There is a SDS diagnostic test for them.
-But the workshop tech may not be aware of it, or think to run it because he doesn't understand their function in the system.
+It charges up the accumulators and then measures how long to takes to discharge.
+The workshop tech may not be aware of this test, or think to run it because he doesn't understand their function in the system.
+Always run this test to rule out accumulator problems before replacing a pump.

 Observing the dip stick levels.
 If an accumulator has failed or is extremely worn, then they will be holding on to more fluid than they are supposed to.
 When the car is shut o and the system is depressurized, this fluid is pushed back to the reservoir.
 This is what causes the classic reservoir overflow symptom when the accumulators fail.
-So a di erence in fluid levels from when the car is running, and shut o , will indicate the overall health of the accumulators in the system (assuming the measurements are taken with fluid at same temperature and ride height set ng).
-A di erential larger than the distance between the "engine running" and "engine o " marks on the dipstick could indicate wear on the accumulators.
+So a dierence in fluid levels from when the car is running, and shut oe, will indicate the overall health of the accumulators in the system (assuming the measurements are taken with fluid at same temperature and ride height seting).
+A dierential larger than the distance between the "engine running" and "engine oe" marks on the dipstick could indicate wear on the accumulators.
 Having to maintain your fluid reservoir levels lower than normal to prevent overflows may also indicate failing accumulators.